JohanSamyn/gohg/README.md

 ### Documentation

-For more details launch a godoc server by running the serverdoc.bat (Windows) or serverdoc (Linux) script, and enter
+For more details launch a godoc server by running the serverdoc.bat (Windows) or serverdoc.sh (Linux) script, and enter

     http://localhost:6161/pkg/bitbucket.org/gohg/gohg